ziscoplankton/ziscoplankton.github.io/README.md

 <br>

 # 💡Concept
-The idea was to have no colours and be minimalistic but as much informational as possible without interfering with the user's experience.
+The idea was to have no colours and be as minimalistic as possible but informational and without interfering with the user's experience.
 It is complemented with Bootstrap components:
 - Button
 - Modal
 - Navbar
 - Offcanvas
 - Popovers

+These elements helped me to create clean layout, interactions and create additional values to the viewer

 <br>